jefferislab/MakeAverageBrain/README.md

 # Installation

-These scripts have been specificically designed and tested for the MRC LMB's compute cluster.
+These scripts have been specifically designed and tested for the MRC LMB's compute cluster.
 Unfortunately (precisely because these are largely job control scripts) it has not been possible to remove these location specific issues from the code.
 Nevertheless they should at a minimum provide inspiration for anyone with some experience of computing in a cluster environment.

 ## Dependencies
 With that said the dependencies are